 On The Road – Traveling With a Pet

 Traveling in a vehicle can be stressful for the family pet.
 It is in everyone’s best interest to follow the following advice.

-A small meal before you hit the road will put some food in your pet’s stomach and reduce the chances of car sickness.
+A small meal before you hit the road will put some food in your pet’s stomach and reduce the chances of it becoming carsick.

-Place the pet in the back of the vehicle and keep it secure in a travel cage or by securing it with a special pet seat belt.
+Place the pet in the back of the vehicle and keep it in a travel cage or secured with a special pet seat belt.